ndiing/material/src/material/navigation-drawer/navigation-drawer.md

 | type     | String | "drawer" | Specifies the type of panel (fixed value: "drawer").        |
 | position | String | "left"   | Specifies the position of the drawer (fixed value: "left"). |
 | items    | String |          | Specifies the items for the navigation drawer.              |

+_Default values are used if not provided explicitly._

 ## Instance Methods